 We understand that cattle feeding is a time-consuming process that requires attention to detail, consistency, and, of course, hard work.
 If you have any questions about bunk feed management or about cattle bunk feeders, then you’ve come to the right place.
-This article will give a general overview on bunk feeders for cattle including common questions, a helpful guide on how to make practical bunk feeders, and much more!
+This article will give a general overview on bunk feeders for cattle including common questions, a helpful guide on how to make practical bunk feeders, and much more (or read about the best way to feed hay to cattle)!
 We’ll start with a simple question.

 What Is A Feed Bunk?

 Simply put, a cattle bunk feeder is a lengthy trough that is often made from metal or concrete.
 Its design can look like an upside-down semicircular trough with metal bars, or can also simply be a flat surface that is built with a concrete back to reduce feed waste.